Reifenstein schools: List of schools

 The table contains schools owned by the Reifensteiner Verband.
 A further 25 schools have been associated with the Reifenstein concept, among them a school in Stift Finn in Estonia (1922-1939) and Lehrfarm (training farm) Brakwater, near Windhuk in the then German colony of Südwestafrika (Namibia).
 The name of Maid (older German for Miss or maiden) refers to the acronym Mut, Ausdauer, Idealismus und Demut (Courage, perseverance, idealism and humility).
-The symbols worne by the Maiden are valuable collector's items in the meanwhile, some tried to relate them with the Arbeitsmaiden of the Nazi Reichsarbeitsdienst, which are however not connected in any way.
+While the symbols worne by the Maiden are valuable collector's items, some tried to relate them with the Arbeitsmaiden of the Nazi Reichsarbeitsdienst, which are however not connected in any way.